bgoonz/Data-Structures-Notes/misc/all-week/w07_data-structures-and-algorithms.md

 will perceive you.

 Go to your GitHub profile page.
-Edit your profile to contain your description, "App Academy (@appacademy)" as your current company, your location (if you desire), and your Web site.
+Edit your profile to contain your description, "Web-Dev (@appacademy)" as your current company, your location (if you desire), and your Web site.

 Now, make a personal Web site for your GitHub profile.
 You can do that using